Transfers to third countries

 Where no adequacy decision has been made transfers can be made only if the controller or processor has “adduced appropriate safeguards, and on condition that enforceable data subject rights and effective legal remedies for data subjects are available”.

 Specific authorisation by a supervisory authority is not required if appropriate safeguards are met.
-Such safeguards must include compliance with the general principles relating to processing, the principles of data protection by design and by default.
+Such safeguards must include compliance with the general principles of data protection and the principles of data protection by design and by default.

 The following safeguards are specified: